-Olga's parents [Iginio and Giovanna (G1 - G)] had wed in Sassoferrato and travelled back to America via Boston, Massachusetts, a month later in October 1909, so their daughters were American-born.
-As a result, when they returned to Italy years later, they were quite the sensation, as Olga remembered.
+Olga (Emiliani) Gaudenzi's parents [Iginio and Giovanna (Mercanti) Emiliani] had married in Sassoferrato and travelled back to America via Boston, Massachusetts, a month later in October 1909,66 so their daughters were American-born.
+As a result, when Olga and her mother and sister Velia (G2 - G) (Emiliani) Luciani returned to Italy years later, they were quite the sensation, as Olga remembered.
 "We brought clothes, naturally, from here, so my mother had us all dressed up. . .
 We were really the best dressed because we came from the United States, right, and we had the clothes."